The Truth About Devo, America's Most Misunderstood Band

 "The devolution of humans, you know, it’s continuing,” Mothersbaugh says.
 “We were pessimistic, but not this pessimistic.
 We didn't think it was going to move this fast.”

 “I was at a birthday party earlier this year for some little kids, and they had this clown that the kids were all picking on,” Mothersbaugh, now a composer for filmmakers like Wes Anderson and Phil Lord, recalls at his LA studio on a recent summer afternoon.
-“He said to one of the little girls, ‘What do you want to be when you grew up?’
+“He said to one of the little girls, ‘What do you want to be when you grow up?’
 And she goes, ‘Rich!’
-And then they all went, ‘Yeah!’— and started high fiving each other.”
+And then they all went, ‘Yeah!’— and started high-fiving each other.”

 As he replays the moment, Mothersbaugh’s eyes widen.
 Almost half a century after Kent State, he still looks bewildered.
 “The devolution of humans, you know, it’s continuing,” he says.
 “We were pessimistic, but not this pessimistic.
 We didn't think it was going to move this fast.”